 Canine Parvovirus, CPV, strikes without warning and if your puppy gets it... you won't have much time to save him.

 An infected puppy can be up and around playing and a few hours later become extremely ill.
-The virus is often fatal as most puppies, not being able to fight off the virus and bacterial infection, go into shock and die.
+The virus is often fatal since most puppies are not able to fight off the virus and bacterial infection and therefore go into shock and die.

 The signs are:

-As with canine distemper, parvo is best prevented by vaccination.
+* As with canine distemper, parvo is best prevented by vaccination.